dottjt/plastic/chapters/02-work.md

 It's leverage, silly.
 That's what keeps your heart young and your fake eyelashes pretty.
 I mean, can you even taste the salt in the air?
 It's everywhere.
 In my eyes.
 My lungs, oh those poor little lungs of mine.
 It's a bit like trying to breathe without the glamour of knowing where exactly the oxygen is coming from.
 Perhaps that's just how we do it here in Cattle Country, remise to the steak you gorge on and hoard.
 An excellent place to adore, as well as ignore, all kinds of pertinent squalor; the same kind you so profess as professional gold.
 Your rough heart creates many.

-"Take this poor women and guide her towards the top of patriarchy," gleams an overly-caffeinated man in a company sweater,
+"Take this poor women and guide her towards the top of patriarchy," gleams an overly-caffeinated man in a company sweater, choking on a hard-drive full of high-resolution pictures of the CEO's junk.

-It's a beautiful sight, as I gaze out into the foray of wild desks and fibre glass upholstry shimmering in the distance.
-You might even consider it a blessing of sorts, a weary collection of long-term aptitude, projecting itself across the the many faces of

-Crinkle n' cut, Benny boy.
-It's time to solder those wounds shut and call it a day.
-I know that's exactly how our good friend Jesus would want it.
-Recuperated within the space of a 10 minute smoko which clearly got waaaayyy out of hand.
-Keep the change sucker.
-It's all on me.

 Milo returned with a coffee and a grin.
 Two things I've never seen her without.